-Tour guides in Cuneo, Saluzzo, Mondovì, Casale Monferrato, Acqui Terme, Vicoforte, Staffarda, Sacred Mountains, medieval castles.
-Discover guided tours in the province of Cuneo, Alessandria, Asti, Novara, Vercelli, Lake Maggiore.
-Royal palaces of the House of Savoy.
+Book one of our tour guides for a guided tour in one of the following towns: Cuneo, Saluzzo, Mondovì, Casale Monferrato, Acqui Terme, Vicoforte, Staffarda, Sacred Mountains, medieval castles and the stunning Royal palaces of the House of Savoy.
+Plan more guided tours in Piedmont, in the provinces of Cuneo, Alessandria, Asti, Novara, Vercelli, Lake Maggiore.

 From the lower part of the modern city built along the Ellero stream, you climb the modern funicular to Mondovì Piazza, founded in 1198 by the populations of the villages of Vico, Vasco and Carassone who rebelled against the bishop of Asti and took refuge in Monteregale.
 The central square on two levels is embellished with frescoed façades of houses, palaces and churches, among which the “Mission” stands out as a high example of Jesuit architecture where Andrea Pozzo practiced his prospective art.
 The Mondovì visit takes about two hours and can be combined with the nearby Sanctuary of Vicoforte, the largest existing elliptical dome, built by architect Francesco Gallo on the structure designed about two centuries earlier by Vitozzi on commission of Carlo Emanuele I of Savoy.